nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Rendition

-#### Renditions on proxy {{since '10.3'}}
+#### Renditions on Proxy {{since '10.3'}}

-Renditions are now returned by Rendition Service on proxy objects.
+Rendition Service on proxy objects now returns renditions.
 Renditions from the source document are returned.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24636](https://jira.nuxeo.com/browse/NXP-24636).

 ### Suggestion Service {{since '10.3'}}

-The suggestion bar now uses match_phrase_prefix and is based on the following query:
+The suggestion bar now uses `match_phrase_prefix` and is based on the following query:
 ```
 SELECT * FROM Document WHERE /*+ES: INDEX(dc:title.fulltext) OPERATOR(match_phrase_prefix) */ ecm:fulltext.dc:title LIKE '?'
 AND ecm:mixinType !=
 'HiddenInNavigation' AND ecm:isVersion = 0 AND